 - Images - If you use visual content make sure it is compelling and relevant to your mission.
 Try to stick to one image to avoid distracting donors.
 Use photos of people you're actually helping to communicate who you are and what you do.
 Avoid stock photos.

 Now that we have some tips for a donation page, let's talk about the donation form itself!
-With Keela forms, you can embed the form's code right into your existing donation page, creating a seamless effect, or you can always use the form's public link to share the stand-alone form anywhere you'd like.
-Head to Sharing Your Form for more info on these options.
+With Keela forms, you can embed the form's code right into your existing donation page, embed the form's code into a button on your donation page for a pop-up form, or you can always use the form's public link to share the stand-alone form anywhere you'd like.
+Head to Sharing Your New Keela Form for more info on these options.
 In either case, here are a few tips for your donation form.

 - Keep it Simple - Try not to add too much text or fields to fill out on your form, this can get overwhelming.
 Only collect the information you need.

 - Donation Purpose - If you have already included the purpose of donations for your organization on your 'donation page' you can skip this.
 But if you haven't included it, or you are using a stand-alone donation page, make sure to communicate where the donation is going!